 “After having my third son, I found myself sounding like a broken record in parking lots,” the Frankenmuth, Mich., business entrepreneur said.
-“I was constantly telling the other two kids to ‘stay right by the car,’ or ‘don’t move’ while I got the baby in and out of the car.
+“I was telling the kids to ‘stay by the car,’ while I get the baby in the car.
 I knew there had to be a better way.”

 And so there was.

 “The idea of having a magnet with a hand print on it popped into my head,” Whitney, who was a post-partum unit nurse when she created the product, said.
 “I knew it would be a big hit with kids and parents everywhere.”

 It took about a year to go from concept to creation.Now, the product is selling on store shelves and online at Parking Pal.Whitney admits there have been struggles along the way, but getting the magnets to market and recognizing she’s helping improve child safety has made it worthwhile.“Knowing that I have created products that help make parenting easier and keep kids safer,” is rewarding, Whitney said.Whitney’s day is busy from start to end.